MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 ms.date: 07/06/2021
 ms.author: bholtorf
 ---
-# <a name="make-payments-with-the-amc-banking--fundamentals-extension-or-sepa-credit-transfer" />Make Payments with the AMC Banking 365 Fundamentals extension or SEPA Credit Transfer
+# <a name="make-payments-with-the-amc-banking-365-fundamentals-extension-or-sepa-credit-transfer" />Make Payments with the AMC Banking 365 Fundamentals extension or SEPA Credit Transfer

 On the **Payment Journal** page, you can process payments to your vendors by exporting a file together with the payment information from the journal lines.
 You can then upload the file to your electronic bank where the related money transfers are processed. [!INCLUDE[prod_short](includes/prod_short.md)] supports the SEPA Credit Transfer format, but in your country/region, other formats for electronic payments may be available.